mosip/documentation/docs/Guide-to-On-board-Biometric-Devices.md

 {% endhint %}

 ## Adding Device
-This is the step to white-list a device.
-Here, we need to capture the basic details about the device like,
+After the device specification is available the administrator can white-list a device.
+Here, the administrator needs to capture the basic details about the device like,
-* Serial Number of the device
+* Serial number of the device
-* IP of the device (optional)
+* IP Address of the device (optional)
 * MAC Address of the device (optional)
 * Validity of the device
 * Administrative zone of the device
-* Center to which the device will be mapped to
+* Registration Center where the device will be used

 {% hint style="info" %}